Speed of Light: Discover The Speed Of Light

-This lightspeed simulator shows you exactly how ‘slow’ the speed of light actually is!
+This lightspeed simulator lets you watch a pulse of light travel across the solar system!
 Simply double click on a planet inside our solar system, and watch as the outward ‘light speed’ bubble expands.

 3D Lightspeed Simulator